RCPD: Suspect smashed windows at City Pool - NewsBreak

 TOPEKA (KSNT) – Two people are in the hospital after an early morning shooting in central Topeka.
 It happened around 12:53 a.m. in the 2400 block of Southwest 10th Avenue.
 The two were sent to the hospital by ambulance.
 Topeka Police said they have non-life threatening injuries.
 This is an ongoing investigation.
 If you have […]

 RILEY COUNTY—Law enforcement authorities are investigating a violent attack on a jail officer in Riley County.
 Just after 3p.m.
-Wednesday, officers filed a report for battery on a law enforcement officer and aggravated robbery at the Riley County Jail in Manhattan, according to the Riley County police department activity report.
+Wednesday, officers filed a report for battery on a law enforcement officer and aggravated robbery at the Riley County Jail in Manhattan, according to the police department activity report.
+A...

 WIBW

-Note: UPDATE: Manhattan woman injured in motorcycle crash Wed. afternoon